 Leukemia and lymphoma may be associated with abnormal white cells that can invade the spleen and increase its size.

-Some viral infections may cause splenomegaly including:
+Some infections may cause splenomegaly including:

 - Infectious mononucleosis caused by the Epstein-Barr virus

 - Viral hepatitis